Resources, Services and Referrals

 - RSC-205 (Library): 16 Windows based workstation

-All workstations provide access to the Internet, Microsoft Office, and NSC online resources such as the NSC Portal and WebCampus.
-Additonally, all NSC facilities offer wireless connectivity.
+All workstations provide access to the Internet, Microsoft Office, and NSC online resources such as the NSC Portal and WebCampus/Canvas (online courses).
+Additionally, all NSC facilities offer wireless connectivity.

-For information on accessing NSC workstations, the NSC Portal, NSC Mobile App, WebCampus, or other technology services available to students, please contact the NSC Support Center at (702) 992-2400, submit a request online at http://nsc.edu/mynsc/support, or visit our website at http://nsc.edu/infotech.
+For information on accessing NSC workstations, the NSC Portal, NSC Mobile App, WebCampus/Canvas, or other technology services available to students, please contact the NSC Support Center at (702) 992-2400, submit a request online at http://my.nsc.edu -> Need Help?, or visit our website at http://nsc.edu/infotech.

 Disability Resource Center

 At Nevada State College, we recognize our responsibility to assure full access to all facilities, classes, and activities for students with disabilities as defined by the Americans with Disabilities Act (ADA), as amended, and Section 504 of the Rehabilitation Act of 1973.
-The staff of the Resource Center for Students with Disabilities (RCSD) reviews the disability-related needs of students to determine whether accommodations or support services are necessary to facilitate that access.
-Our mission is to create an accessible university community where disability is a "neutral" and students with disabilities can realize their full potential.
-We work with students, faculty, and staff to promote students' independence and to ensure assessment of their abilities, not disabilities.
+The staff of the Disability Resource Center (DRC) review the disability-related needs of students to determine whether accommodations or support services are necessary to facilitate that access.
+Our mission is to create an accessible college community where students with disabilities have equitable access to classes, labs, and activities.
+We work with students, faculty, and staff to promote students' independence and access.

-Students who have documented disabilities that may require accommodation should contact the Resource Center for Students with Disabilities in Rogers Student Center, Room 123, by calling (702) 992-2180 or through email at NSC.RCSD@nsc.edu.
+Students who have documented disabilities that may require accommodation should contact the Disability Resource Center (DRC) in Rogers Student Center, Room 123, by calling (702) 992-2180 or through email at DRC@nsc.edu

 Marydean Martin Library

 The Marydean Martin Library is the first cloud-based library in Nevada.
-The Library provides immediate access to 1.4 million e-books.
-If these 1.4 million e-books were physical volumes, they would:
+The Library provides immediate access to over one million e-books.
+If these e-books were physical volumes, they would: